-The design of the Kawasaki ZX-6R is similar to its bigger sibling, the Ninja ZX-10R litre-class superbike, albeit with an evolution of the cowling.
-The motorcycle is feature-packed too, with twin LED headlamps, LED tail-lights, a quick-shifter, Kawasaki’s anti-lock braking system, traction control, a multi-functional LCD screen and more.
+The design of the Kawasaki Ninja ZX-6R is similar to its bigger sibling, the Ninja ZX-10R litre-class superbike, albeit with an evolution of the cowling.
+The motorcycle is feature-packed too, with twin LED headlamps, LED tail-lamps, a quick-shifter, Kawasaki’s anti-lock braking system, traction control, a multi-functional LCD screen and more.

 Story: Zal Cursetji

 Leave a Reply